By Rachael Link, RD

 The bone broth diet is also not recommended for women who are pregnant or breastfeeding, as well as those following a vegan or vegetarian diet.
 Also note that the diet is intended to be a short-term plan and should not be followed for long periods of time.

-Additionally, keep in mind that not all bone broth is created equal, and it’s important to select a high-quality supplement (if you choose a dietary supplement) to make sure you get the most bang for your buck.
+Additionally, keep in mind that not all bone broth is created equal, and it’s important to select a high-quality supplement (if you choose a dietary supplement) to make sure you get the most bang for your buck, such as Ancient Nutrition's own line of bone broth supplements.

 - The bone broth diet plan is a meal plan that involves cycling between following a Paleo diet five days per week and partial or intermittent fasting for two days weekly, all while consuming bone broth daily.